Elliot1235/android-runner/README.md

 source kim/bin/activate  # activate your virtual environment
  ```

-## Run different browsers in “Native”
+## Run different browsers in Native
 To run a different browser, change the "apps" in the config.json:
 ```config.json
 "apps": [